sankarguru02/MIRRAR/README.md

 Node.js
 Express.js
-MongoDB (or your preferred database)
+MongoDB Atlas (or your preferred database)
 Mongoose (for interacting with MongoDB)
 Postman (for testing API endpoints)
 ## Setup Instructions